About Energy, Environmental & Chemical Engineering

 EECE 4080 Introduction Into Zymurgy

 Students will be introduced to the engineering principles and key chemical and physical processes of beer brewing.
 This course combines lectures with hands-on brewing, laboratory testing, and tours of breweries across multiple scales.
 Topics include fermentation, mash kinetics, water chemistry, heat transfer, and measurement of off-flavor compounds.
 By the conclusion of the course, students will be able to independently design and craft their own beers.
+Students are expected to have completed prior coursework in chemistry and heat/mass transfer.
 Students will be required to schedule brewing times with instructors which may fall outside of listed lab hours.
 Must be 21 or older or receive instructor approval.
-Due to space limitations, students must complete this application to be considered for enrollment: https://wustl.az1.qualtrics.com/jfe/form/SV_0rEzAlBjOGYGVX8
+Due to space limitations, the following application must completed to be considered for enrollment: https://wustl.az1.qualtrics.com/jfe/form/SV_0rEzAlBjOGYGVX8

 EECE 4090 Entrepreneurial Engineering